oliveiralgm/heartfailure_readmissions/README.md

 #### Analyzed, built visualization, derived insights from resubmissions data from a major heart institute in the US to decide resources direction to reduce Medicare penalization.
+Library's use: plyr, RColorBrewer, treemap, wordcloud

 Understanding Heart Failure readmissions to reduce medicare penalties